-If you’re just beginning your savings journey or have recently suffered a job loss or demotion, saving even 10% of your income might not be realistic.
+On the other hand, if you’re just beginning your savings journey or have recently suffered a job loss or demotion, saving even 10% of your income might not be realistic.
 Not being able to save as much as you’d like is common.
-The key is to build a plan to help you meet these savings goals over time, so you can stay focused and committed.

 What is the 10% rule as it relates to your finances?

 The 10% rule is not an actual rule per se.
 It is simply an idea people leverage where you save 10% of everything you earn towards your different financial goals.

 For instance, towards your emergency fund, saving for retirement, or investing.
 It's a common rule of thumb when it comes to savings.

 However, simply saving 10% might not be enough, depending on your short-term, mid-term, and long-term goals.
 Ideally, your savings percentage should be based on how soon you'd like to reach your goal and how much you'd realistically need.

 The 10 percent rule is focused on saving 10% of your income, pre-tax.
 So obviously there will be huge differences in the amount you save based on that.